Hiking rates will damage economy, experts warn

 The EU is "facing a different beast" Lagarde, appearing on CBS, said on Sunday.

-Increasing interest rates and dialling-back asset purchases would have an uneven effect on EU countries.
-Commercial banks and investors that buy government bonds on financial markets will increase interest rates for most, if not all, EU countries.
+Increasing interest rates and dialling-back asset purchases would have an uneven effect on EU countries, with commercial banks and investors that buy government bonds on financial markets likely charging southern European member states higher interest rates compared to wealthy nations in the north.

 Since September, long-term interest rates on Greek government bonds have already quintupled to 2.61 percent.